imranraja85/drug_smuggler/README.md

 ## Description

-This is my solution for the AO Knapsack challenege using clojure
+This is my solution for the AO Knapsack challenge

 ## Installation